Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstractions-pitfalls.markdown

 Their extreme precision.
 The lack of gaps.

-Victims of their own perfection:
-There is no room to breathe.
+Such are overfit functions: victims of its own perfection.

 {:refdef: style="text-align: center;"}
 ![a-demora-wendell-well](/assets/images/a-demora-wendell-well.jpg)